The M. G. Michael Award

 The Award, which recognizes excellence in research, includes a grant of $3,000.
 This year a grant will be available for each of three recipients of the Michael Award.
 The recipient is expected to conduct the research he or she has proposed and to submit a final report to the Dean fifteen months after receiving the grant.

 All faculty of the Franklin College are eligible for the Award with the exception of those who have won the award in the past five years.
-Applications are due in the Dean’s Office by October 25, 2017.
+Applications are due in the Dean’s Office by October 17, 2018.
 Please submit an electronic copy of the application (pdf preferred) to email@example.com.
-Announcements of the Award's recipients shall be made in late spring at the annual Awards luncheon hosted by the Franklin College.
 For questions or assistance, please contact Sherry Gray at 2-1561 or firstname.lastname@example.org.

 Proposals (not to exceed five pages) shall adhere to the following format: